Cheng Yun-peng

-Cheng Yun-peng (鄭運鵬 (Zhèng Yùnpéng); born 2 June 1973) is a Taiwanese politician and a member of the Legislative Yuan from Taoyuan 1st district.
+Cheng Yun-peng (鄭運鵬 (Zhèng Yùnpéng); born 2 June 1973) is a Taiwanese politician.
+He was a member of the Legislative Yuan from 2005 to 2008, and elected to the office between 2016 and 2024.

-Early career
+Early life, education, and early career

 Born in Taipei on Dihua Street, Cheng's father graduated from National Cheng Kung University and is a supporter of Tangwai movement.
 Yun-peng is the second son of the family; he has a brother, Yun-hung.

-Cheng graduated from National Taiwan University with a degree in Civil Engineering.
+Cheng graduated from National Taiwan University with a degree in civil engineering.
 When he was a junior, he campaigned with Chen Shui-bian in the Taipei mayoral election.
 After his mandatory national service, he served as an assistant for Shen Fu-hsiung, Member of the Legislative Yuan.
 After Frank Hsieh was elected Kaohsiung mayor, Cheng worked in Kaohsiung department of Labor.
 He briefly served as the Director of Promotion Department in the Democratic Progressive Party.

 Political career

 Cheng was elected as a Member of Legislative Yuan for Taipei 1st district in 2004.
 Cheng lost his primary to Kao Chien-chih in the 2008 election after his advertisement scandal.
 Cheng retired from politics and created a media company.
 Cheng returned to the Democratic Progressive Party in 2012.

 Cheng ran for a Legislative Yuan seat in Taoyuan 1st district in the 2016 election.
 He won a majority vote of 5,813, defeating five-term veteran Chen Ken-te.

 In August 2022, Cheng was named the Democratic Progressive Party candidate for the Taoyuan mayoralty, as Lin Chih-chien's campaign ended due to a plagiarism scandal.